jprochazk/platformer-assets/README.md

 }
 ```

-This format is compact and trivial to load, so it fits my needs
-perfectly.
+Which, in my case, is compact, and easy to load.